Nicole’s 2-Year Well Check

 I find myself with very little time during the day to spend one on one with my children, so I do my best to take advantage of any extra moments throughout the day.
 I do things like play games with them while we wait in the grocery store line or at the doctor’s office and singing songs or talking with them in the car.

 Lately, Nicole has developed her own little way to have some time with her mom.
-2.24.10 Nicole and mom's feet (4) It started off with Nicole trying to put my shoes on my feet once when I sat down to feed Ila.
+It started off with Nicole trying to put my shoes on my feet once when I sat down to feed Ila.
 Soon she was trying to put my shoes on me each time I fed Ila.
 I recognized a new opportunity to play with her and I started trying to tickle her with my feet, or give her feet hugs.
 Sometimes my feet try to dance with her or startle her by jumping when she least expects it.
 I know this sounds strange, but we both started to really enjoy this time together.
 Now whenever Nicole sees me sit down to feed Ila she gets a big grin on her face and runs over to my feet and she gets very frustrated if they’re not on the ottoman where she likes to play with them.

 What Creative ways have you found to spend quality time with your kids (or others) when you find you lack quantity of time?

 I have been wanting to see how Nicole would do in a regular bed for a little while now.
-Everyday she runs into Isaac and Charlotte’s room 11.15.09 Charlotte and Nicoleand climbs into their beds, pulls the covers over herself, and pretends to sleep.
+Everyday she runs into Isaac and Charlotte’s room and climbs into their beds, pulls the covers over herself, and pretends to sleep.
 In addition to her enthusiasm for beds is that fact that Ila is sleeping in the living room in a Pack ‘N Play and I’d like to transition her into the crib in a few months.

 The main thing that has been holding me back from letting Nicole try a bed is that I wanted to find a nice bedspread for her.
 I don’t like big cartoon characters or Disney princesses, but still wanted something feminine and girly without looking really cheap.
 Unfortunately, the only ones I could find that I liked were online and started at $80 (granted my local store search only included Wal-Mart and Target).